How to Unblock a Shower Drain Without Chemicals

 It should take about 30 minutes as the mix does its work.
 There should be a sound of fizzing and bubbling, which means it’s working!

-Remove the cover with care and flush it out with hot water.
-This will help remove any remaining debris and ensure that your water is flowing freely.
+Take the cover off with care and flush it out with hot water.
+This will clear any debris that remains and get your water flowing freely.

 Method 2: Wire Hanger

-Straighten a wire hanger as straight as possible, leaving the other end with its original shape.
+Straighten a wire hanger as straight as you can, but leave the other end of the hanger in its original shape.

-Create a small hook on the top of the wire that you just straightened.
+Make a small hook at the end of the wire you just straightened out.

 Step 3: Look for hair and Debris

-Place the hook in the drain and search for hair or debris.
+Insert the hook into the drain, and then fish for hairs and debris.
 Get rid of anything that comes up.

-If you have access to an air-tight vacuum This method could be the best option for you.
+If you own a wet/dry vacuum This method could be the best option for you.

 Step 1.
 Set the Vacuum